 MATH111 College Trigonometry (3 semester hours)

 This is a course in college trigonometry.
 It builds on earlier college algebra courses such as MATH110, extends the students' studies to trigonometry, and introduces topics in analytical geometry.
 Practical applications are provided throughout the course.
 The course begins by reviewing methods of graphing and solving linear and quadratic functions as well as techniques for solving polynomials.
 It then concentrates on various trigonometric functions, identities and equations as well as the application of trigonometry to real-life situations.
 The final part of the course includes exponential and logarithmic functions as well as selected topics in analytic geometry including polar coordinates and the conic sections.
-While there are no prerequisites for MATH111, it is very highly recommended that the student has completed MATH110 College Algebra or an equivalent college level course.
+While there are no prerequisites for MATH111, it is very highly recommended that the student has completed MATH110 College Algebra or an equivalent college-level course.

 MATH120 Introduction to Statistics (3 semester hours)

 This is an introductory statistics course designed to help students achieve a basic understanding of the statistical methods available to analyze and solve the wide variety of problems encountered in workplace environments.
 The course is designed for students who seek an understanding of how statistics can be applied in areas that require the use of descriptive and inferential statistical methods.
 The emphasis of the course will be on the proper use and interpretation of statistical techniques.
-This is a MATH General Education course without any required prerequisites.

 MATH125 Math for Liberal Arts Majors (3 semester hours)